 August 25, 1967: Two articles an one ad.
 The first article asks the question of who has the best act in showbiz.
 I think we know the real answer to that question!
 The second is an article about Judy’s appearance on the Jack Paar program.
 The ad is for Judy’s upcoming appearance at the Post Pavillion in Columbia, Maryland on September 8th & 9th.

 August 25, 1974: While That’s Entertainment! was still surprising everyone by packing in the crowds, Judy was one of the first 10 entertainers induced into the Entertainment Hall of Fame.

 Below is a video of Judy’s friend and co-star, Gene Kelly, paying tribute to Judy as part of the televised Entertainment Hall of Fame event.

-August 25, 1995: Rhino Records released the deluxe 2CD expanded edition of the soundtrack to The Wizard of Oz.
+August 25, 1995: Rhino Records released the deluxe 2-CD expanded edition of the soundtrack to The Wizard of Oz.
 It was the first deluxe edition of the soundtrack to be released that included most of the music including outtakes and alternate takes and the film’s glorious background score.
-Unfortunately, the fidelity of the recording was (and is) lacking.
+Unfortunately, the fidelity of the recording was (and is) sorely lacking in quality.
 If there’s any soundtrack that’s ready for a new remastering, this is it!

 The Warner Archive has re-released this 2-CD set in digital format for download, including the booklet.
 Unfortunately, the Archive has merely reissued copies of the Rhino MGM soundtracks with no desire to upgrade the quality.